-Graph is a data structure that consists of following two components:
+A graph is a data structure that consists of the following two components:

 1. A finite set of vertices also called as nodes.